Solid-Rhoads added a new file:

 - The mod should also only make additions, not subtractions to filters, and only on modded items, not vanilla ones.
 So it should be relatively low impact on mods adjusting vanilla items.

-- The mod relies heavily on caliber for computing magazine and ammo compatibilities, so if a mod adjusts calibers or adds completely new calibers it may not work the best in tandem with ACF, just be aware.
+- The mod relies heavily on caliber for computing magazine and ammo compatibilities, so if a mod adjusts calibers may not work the best in tandem with ACF, just be aware.

 - I'm not sure how this will interact with bot generation mods when they have custom item imports on, because in my testing I always loaded this last.
 Theoretically if you put it in the load order before a mod like APBS or ALP and enable custom weapons and attachments in those mods, the new compats from this mod may propagate to the bot generation.
 But it depends on how those mods handle bot loadout generation and when.